-1.3 The assessment set out in this report has been carried out from: analysing the architectural drawings, landscape concept plans and visual simulations; carrying out site visits; and reviewing relevant planning provisions.
+1.3 The assessment set out in this report has been carried out from: analysing the architectural drawings, landscape concept plans and visual simulations, including updates following lodgement of the application; carrying out site visits; and reviewing relevant planning provisions.
 The methodology used is in accordance with the NZ Institute of Landscape Architect's 'Landscape Assessment and Sustainable Management Best Practice Guide (10.1)'.